ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 # Change of Client's Authentication Credential in the Group ## {#sec-client-public-key-change}

-During its membership in the OSCORE group, the Client might change the authentication credential that it uses in the group.
-When this happens, the Client uploads the new authentication credential to the Group Manager, as defined in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+During its membership in the OSCORE group, the client might change the authentication credential that it uses in the group.
+When this happens, the client uploads the new authentication credential to the Group Manager, as defined in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-After that, and in order to continue communicating with the RS, the Client MUST perform the following actions.
+After that, and in order to continue communicating with the RS, the client MUST perform the following actions.

-1. The Client requests a new Access Token to the AS, as defined in {{sec-c-as-comm}}.
-In particular, when sending the Access Token Request as defined in {{sec-c-as-token-endpoint}}, the Client specifies:
+1. The client requests a new Access Token to the AS, as defined in {{sec-c-as-comm}}.
+In particular, when sending the Access Token Request as defined in {{sec-c-as-token-endpoint}}, the client specifies:

    * The current Group Identifier of the OSCORE group, as value of the 'context_id' parameter.